 In keeping with the Jesuit tradition of men and women for others, Boston College Law School trains students to be good citizens, in addition to being good lawyers.
 BC Law encourages all students to consider making public service a part of their legal career, either as a full-time public interest lawyer or by providing pro bono service.

 A career in the public sector can be particularly rewarding, whether representing individual clients in a legal services setting, working for an international NGO, or arguing in court on behalf of the United States government.

-If you have questions, or would like to talk about a career in the public sector, please contact the Career Services office at (617) 552-4345 to set up an appointment with Kate Devlin Joyce, Associate Director of Public Interest Programs.
+If you have questions, or would like to talk about a career in the public sector, please contact the Career Services office at (617) 552-4345 to set up an appointment with Kate Devlin Joyce, Director of Public Interest and Pro Bono Programs.